MohammadMHB/Course-List/README.md

-You can see the Demo: mycourseslist.netlify.app
+You can see the Demo: https://mycourseslist.netlify.app